 Flu season runs between September and March.
 Get vaccinated early in September if possible, and this includes you, your children, and any caregivers.
 Flu vaccines are updated each season to protect against the viruses that will be most common in the upcoming year.
 Your immunity will set in about two weeks afterward as the antibodies develop.

 Vaccination Instructions For Children 6 Months Old Through 8 Years

 The CDC recommends everyone 6 months and older get vaccinated every flu season.
 Children 6 months through 8 years may need 2 doses during a single flu season.
 Everyone else needs only 1 dose each flu season.
 The first one should be as early in the season as possible, and the second should be about 4 weeks later.

 Consult with your child’s pediatrician to find out if your child needs two doses.

 Side effects may include soreness at the site of the shot, some muscle weakness, and fever.

-Any child younger than 6 months cannot be vaccinated from the flu.
+Any child younger than 6 months cannot be vaccinated for the flu.
 In this case, the mother and the rest of the family should all get their flu shot to protect the baby.